vctorhernandez/vctorhernandez/README.md

 ### Hi there 👋
 <p>
-As a software engineer with a Bachelor's degree in Computer Science and Information Technology, I am passionate about using technology to solve complex problems and improve people's lives.
+As a software engineer with a Bachelor's degree in Computer Science, I am passionate about using technology to solve complex problems and improve people's lives.
 Throughout my academic and professional experiences, I have developed a strong foundation in programming concepts, software development methodologies, and best practices for building high-quality, scalable applications.

 One area where I have particularly excelled is in using Angular, a popular front-end web development framework.
 Since 2020, I have been working extensively with Angular to develop dynamic, responsive user interfaces that deliver a seamless user experience.
 I am highly skilled in using Angular to build complex applications, and I enjoy keeping up to date with the latest trends and updates in the framework.